Sovereignty of Puerto Rico during the Cold War: Failed attempts to secure sovereignty under the territorial clause

 Conscious that the model approved by Congress diverted from his original creation by stripping it of sovereignty, Fernós pursued a series of amendments that would complete the "sovereign association" that he conceived.
 However, in the years leading to this development, Muñoz systematically moved away from the common ideology that had joined him with Fernós, eventually leading to a chism within the PPD that led to the exit of Vicente Géigel Polanco and the creation of the Puerto Rican Independence Party (PIP).
-In June 1946, Muñoz published an article titled "Nuevos caminos hacia viejos objetivos", which redefined his concepts of "liberty" and "sovereignty", the later of which he defined as "an union of forces that produce the real power [required] to execute the people's will".
+In June 1946, Muñoz published an article titled "Nuevos caminos hacia viejos objetivos", which redefined his concepts of "liberty" and "sovereignty", the later of which he defined as a "union of forces that produce the real power [required] to execute the people's will".

 This position began to establish an early contrast between him and Fernós, who believed that sovereignty was a key aspect of his project.
 However, both ideologies were able to survive in parallel for some time.
 Following the Jayuya Uprising, Muñoz's public postures hardened and took a turn towards conservativism.
 However, Fernós remained loyal to his liberal origins, likely beginning an ideological distancing, which was generally kept out of the public.
 The moves that followed were influenced by this breach, and were focused towards improving the level of sovereignty that Puerto Rico possessed.
 Despite considering it a transcendental accomplishment, Fernós was not satisfied with this version and had previously told Muñoz that, once approved, it would "almost immediately" require "scrutiny to perfect it".